genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/00_training-intro.md

 ## What You'll Learn​

-This is a hands-on developer training where we're going to follow the creation ​of an application from start to finish.
-You will become an effective developer on the Genesis low-code platform.
+This is hands-on developer training where we're going to follow the creation ​of an application from start to finish.
+By complletion, you will be an effective developer on the Genesis low-code platform.

 ## Pre-requisites and assumptions

 - You know how to code, ideally familiar with the **Java ecosystem** and **Kotlin** language.
 Even better if you know some​ **TypeScript** and some basic Linux commands.​
-- You have taken the Foundations course.
+- You have taken the Foundation course.
 - You are familiar with basic capital markets concepts such as [orders, trades](https://www.investopedia.com/terms/o/order.asp) and [position](https://www.investopedia.com/terms/p/position.asp).

 ## Programme

-This training is divided in 5 sessions, or days, each session covers a few resources of the Platform to build a Trade & Positions application from the very beginning.
+This training is divided in 5 sessions, or days; each session covers specific resources of the platform to build a Trade & Positions application from the very beginning.

 Should you need it along the course, feel free to use the [final application](/tutorials/training-resources/training-intro/#source-code) as a reference.